saicumbulam/System-Design/system design popular/Kafka.md

 ## Publish/Subscribe Messaging
-Publish/subscribe messaging is a pattern that is characterized by the sender (publisher) of a piece of data (message) receiver (subscriber) subscribes to receive certain classes of messages.
+- Publish/subscribe messaging is a pattern in which sender (publisher) sends piece of data (message) to receiver (subscriber) or subscribes to receive messages.
+- It is often described as a “distributed commit log” or more recently as a “distributing streaming platform.”
+Kafka as a queue, message bus, or data storage platform

 ## Why Kafka
 - Kafka is able to seamlessly handle multiple Producers and consumers of different topics
-- Messages are committed to disk, and will be stored with configurable retention rules.
-These options can be selected on a per-topic basis, allowing for different streams of messages to have different amounts of retention depending on the consumer needs.
+- Messages are committed to disk, and will be stored with configurable retention rules. allowing for different streams of messages to have different amounts of retention depending on the consumer needs.
-- Kafka’s flexible scalability makes it easy to handle any amount of data
+- scalability makes it easy to handle any amount of data
 - excellent performance under high load.
-Producers, consumers, and brokers can all be scaled out to handle very large message streams with ease

 It carries messages between the various members of the infrastructure